Alfred Rosenberg: Education and early career

-Nazi party
+Pre-war years

-In 1923, after the failed Beer Hall Putsch, Hitler, who had been imprisoned for treason, appointed Rosenberg as the leader of the Nazi movement.
+In November 1923, after the failed Beer Hall Putsch, Hitler, who had been imprisoned for treason, appointed Rosenberg as the leader of the Nazi movement.
 Hitler remarked privately in later years that his choice of Rosenberg, whom he regarded as weak and lazy, was strategic; Hitler did not want the temporary leader of the Nazis to become too popular or hungry for power, because a person with either of those two qualities might not want to cede the party leadership after Hitler's release.
 However, at the time of the appointment Hitler had no reason to believe that he would soon be released, and Rosenberg had not appeared weak, so this may have been Hitler reading back into history his dissatisfaction with Rosenberg for the job he did.

 On 1 January 1924, Rosenberg founded the Greater German People's Community, a Nazi front organization.
 Headquartered in Munich, it was largely limited to Bavaria, the birthplace of National Socialism, had no substantial presence outside that State and became a haven for Nazi Party members from that area.
 Prominent members included Max Amann, Phillip Bouhler, Hermann Esser, Franz Xaver Schwarz and Julius Streicher.
 Rosenberg, one of the least charismatic of the Nazi leaders and lacking in leadership qualities, was soon pushed aside by Streicher, a far more ruthless and abrasive personality, who was elected Chairman on 9 July 1924 with Esser, also a coarse, bullying sort, as his Deputy Chairman.

+Rosenberg was on the rostrum at the refoundation of the NSDAP in February 1925.

 In 1929 Rosenberg founded the Militant League for German Culture.
-He later formed the "Institute for Research on the Jewish Question", the first branch of a projected Advanced School of the NSDAP, dedicated to identifying and attacking Jewish influence in German culture and to recording the history of Judaism from a radical nationalist perspective.
-He was elected as a Reichstag Deputy in 1930 and would continue to serve in this capacity until the end of the Nazi regime.
-First elected as a representative of the electoral list, from 1933 on he represented electoral constituency 33, Hesse.
-In 1930, he also published his book on racial theory The Myth of the Twentieth Century (Der Mythus des 20.
-Jahrhunderts) which deals with key issues in the Nazi ideology, such as the "Jewish question."
+He later formed the "Institute for Research on the Jewish Question", the first branch of a projected Advanced School of the NSDAP, dedicated to identifying and attacking supposed Jewish influence in German culture and to recording the history of Judaism from a radical nationalist perspective.
+In 1930, he published his book on racial theory The Myth of the Twentieth Century (Der Mythus des 20.
+Jahrhunderts) which deals with key issues in the Nazi ideology, such as the "Jewish question".
+He condemned Islam in the book as well which he described as being against European races and as anti-Christian.
 Rosenberg intended his book as a sequel to Houston Stewart Chamberlain's above-cited book.
 Despite selling more than a million copies by 1945, its influence within Nazism remains doubtful.
 It is often said to have been a book that was officially venerated within Nazism, but one that few had actually read beyond the first chapter or even found comprehensible.
-Hitler called it "stuff nobody can understand" and disapproved of its pseudo-religious tone.
+According to Albert Speer, Hitler called it "stuff nobody can understand" and disapproved of its pseudo-religious tone.
+Contradicting this, other authors noted that Hitler considered it the most important book of party ideology.
+Rosenberg also played a key role in developing Hitler’s belief in Jewish conspiracies by introducing him to The Protocols of the Elders of Zion.